Reading Time: 17 mins

 We’ve all heard the cliché about real estate being about location, location, location.
 I disagree.
 I think real estate is about timing, timing, timing.
 During the 2008 financial crisis, you could have bought a dozen homes pretty easily.
 Try doing that today.
 Timing is everything.
 So why might now be a good time to consider investing in vacation rentals?

-LOW HOUSING INVENTORY
+#1 LOW HOUSING INVENTORY

-COMFORT LEVEL
+#2 COMFORT LEVEL

-FIRST MOVER ADVANTAGE
+#3 FIRST MOVER ADVANTAGE

-LOW INTEREST RATES
+#4 LOWER INTEREST RATES

 Trivia question: What do an $800,000 mortgage at 5% and a $900,000 mortgage at 4% have in common?
 Answer: The same mortgage payment: $4,280 per month.

-PERSONAL USE
+#5 PERSONAL USE

 NUTS-AND-BOLTS

-BUSINESS
+#1 BUSINESS

-HIGHER PRICE POINTS
+#2 HIGHER PRICE POINTS

-FINANCING
+#3 FINANCING

-APPRAISALS
+#4 APPRAISALS

 In most cases, the property will be appraised as a house, as that will provide the lender with a more conservative valuation.
 In areas where there are a large number of vacation rentals with established track records, the appraiser may factor NOI into the valuation.

-FURNISHINGS
+#5 FURNISHINGS

 In addition to the cost of the house, you will also have to spend $30-$50,000 on furnishings: furniture, bedding, towels, silverware, champagne glasses, etc. These expenses cannot be bundled with your loan and will have to be paid out-of-pocket in addition to your down payment.
-This is no place to skimp, as whether your vacation rental gets a five star rating or a four star rating will partly depend on the quality of the furnishings.
+This is no place to skimp, as whether your vacation rental gets a five-star rating or a four-star rating will partly depend on the quality of the furnishings.

 As prudent investors, we must always consider the possible risks when venturing into a new asset class.
 The following are six risks that should be on your radar.
-The first three are avoidable; the second three are not avoidable, but manageable.
+The first three are avoidable; the second three are not preventable but manageable.

-#1 - UNREALISTIC PROJECTIONS
+#1 UNREALISTIC PROJECTIONS

 As we saw in the previous example, rental income is based on what percent of the month you can keep your property rented (occupancy rate) and what the daily rate is.
 The seller is incented to tell you that the occupancy rate is 100%, and the daily rate is high.